flutter/website/src/development/ui/advanced/shaders.md

 ```

-## Authoring Shaders
+## Authoring shaders

 Shaders are authored as GLSL source files.
-Any version from 460 down to 100
+Any GLSL version from 460 down to 100 is supported,
-is supported, though some available features are restricted.
-For the rest
+though some available features are restricted.
-of the examples in this document `460 core` will be used.
+The rest of the examples in this document use version `460 core`.

 * UBOs and SSBOs are unsupported.
 * `sampler2D` is the only supported sampler type